CrowdStrike/falcon-operator/docs/deployment/eks-fargate/README.md

 This document will guide you through the installation of the Falcon Operator and deployment of the following custom resources provided by the Falcon Operator:
 - [FalconAdmission](../../resources/admission/README.md) with the Falcon Admission Controller image being mirrored from CrowdStrike container registry to ECR (Elastic Container Registry).
 A new AWS IAM Policy will be created to allow the operator to push to ECR registry.
 - [FalconContainer](../../resources/container/README.md) with the Falcon Container image being mirrored from CrowdStrike container registry to ECR (Elastic Container Registry).
 A new AWS IAM Policy will be created to allow the operator to push to ECR registry.
-- [FalconImageAnalyzer](../../resources/imageanalyzer/README.md) with the Falcon Image Analyzer image being mirrored from CrowdStrike container registry.
+- [FalconImageAnalyzer](../../resources/imageanalyzer/README.md) with the Falcon Image Analyzer image being pull from the CrowdStrike container registry.

 ## Prerequisites